arkalim/obsidian-vault/100 Notes/101 AWS Solutions Architect Associate/Elastic Compute Cloud (EC2).md

 	- Should be used for applications that take a long time to start
 	- Only supported for on-demand & reserved instances (not spot instances)
 	- Max hibernation duration = 60 days
+- **Standby**
+	- Instance remains attached to the [[Auto Scaling Group (ASG)|ASG]] but is temporarily put out of service (the ASG doesn't replace this instance)
+	- Used to install updates or troubleshoot a running instance
 ## EC2 Nitro
 - Newer virtualization technology for EC2 instances
 - Better networking options (enhanced networking, HPC, IPv6)